jtakeshi/jtakeshi.github.io/_pages/lab.md

 The winners of the Award are:
 * Ben Jenkins, Spring 2025
   * Ben Jenkins is a MS student in ODU's Department of Computer Science, from which he also graduated with a BS in 2019.
 He is concurrently employed as a software engineer at NASA's Langley Research Center, where he develops and maintains flight simulators.
 His professional interests include EVTOL aircraft and their associated autonomous flight systems.
 In his free time, he enjoys running and studying kanji, hopes to take all 5 JLPT exams, and dreams of running the Tokyo Marathon.
+* Bailey Williams, Fall 2025
+  * Bailey Williams is an undergraduate student in ODU's School of Cybersecurity and Department of Political Science & Geography, where she is pursuing a BS in Cybersecurity and a BS in Political Science with a Major in International Affairs and Global Politics with an expected graduation date of May 2026.
+She is concurrently employed as a cybersecurity engineer at Kindo, where she works on ways to utilize artificial intelligence to optimize security workflows.
+Her professional interests include cybersecurity education, artificial intelligence, and psychology.
+In her free time, she enjoys traveling, reading, and learning new languages.